-The Hotagen district is secured by Mawson's 8,360 hectares of exploration claims and includes the Company's Kläppibäcken project with a NI43-101 compliant indicated resource of 3.3 million pounds at 0.08% uranium oxide (" $U_3O_8$ ").
+The Hotagen district is secured by Mawson's 8,360 hectares of exploration claims and includes the Company's Kläppibäcken project with a NI43-101 compliant indicated resource of 3.3 million pounds at 0.08% uranium oxide (" U_3O_8 ").
 Recent results include discovery of sixty-six uranium mineralized outcrops within Mawson's exploration claims over an area of 8 kilometres by 7 kilometres surrounding the Kläppibäcken project.
-Sampling results from these outcrops included forty assays above 0.05% $U_3O_8$ , which ranged from 0.05% $U_3O_8$ to 8.04% $U_3O_8$ and averaged 0.79% $U_3O_8$ .
+Sampling results from these outcrops included forty assays above 0.05% U_3O_8 , which ranged from 0.05% U_3O_8 to 8.04% U_3O_8 and averaged 0.79% U_3O_8 .
 The discovery of these uranium mineralized outcrops is significant considering that outcropping rock accounts for less than 10% of the surface area in the Hotagen district, with the remainder of the area blanketed under a thin 1-2 metre soil veneer.

-During the period the Company completed a near-surface diamond drilling program at three uranium prospects (Ravinen, Kläppibäcken North and Urban Hill) at the Hotagen uranium project.
+During the previous period the Company completed a near-surface diamond drilling program at three uranium prospects (Ravinen, Kläppibäcken North and Urban Hill) at the Hotagen uranium project.
 The program consisted of 155 shallow diamond drill holes for 863.7 metres and tested bedrock for strike extensions of uranium mineralization beneath thin soil cover.
-Data from the drill program are currently being interpreted and analysed and results will be released as they are received.
+New targets up to 1km along strike from Kläppibäcken were defined and will be drill tested at the appropriate time.